 Integrity@WERQ is a research and benchmarking package to help any organisation measure the strength of its ethical culture, climate, leadership, and processes for responding to wrongdoing concerns from staff.

-This phase will collect information needed to examine, in more depth, the nature and performance of current processes for facilitating and managing the reporting of wrongdoing in individual organisations.
-Key indicators will include:
+This phase collects information needed to examine, in more depth, the nature and performance of current processes for facilitating and managing the reporting of wrongdoing in individual organisations.
+Key indicators include:

 - Aspects of your organisation’s ethical culture and climate